sankashthakuria/zd-ticket-search/ReadMe.md

 ## Search

 * Strings are matched in a case-insensitive fashion
-* To search for array elements in json such just pass the name of the field.
+* To search for array elements in json, just pass the name of the field.
 If the array contains that field, match will occur
 * Timestamps are matched as strings
 * The user is shown a list of choices in via a menu when the application is launched.
 Every field name maps to an number.
 This number has to be typed in to perform the match.
 See a sample execution in the [Demonstration](#Demonstration) section